jkosh44/transactional-memory-simulator/docs/PROJECT-CHECKPOINT.md

 - April 19th: Data versioning implementations
 - April 26th: Conflict detection implementations

 Of these I have completed the project MVP and the data versioning implementations.
-I have not completed the conflict detection implementations.
+I have not fully completed the conflict detection implementations, but I have implemented transaction rollbacks.
 It is unlikely that I will be able to achieve my extra goals.
 Additionally I will likely have to remove the goal of "Workload generators" and replace it with a goal of manually creating workloads for testing.

 ## Updated Goals